 Meaning "spotted or speckled stone", jasper is comprised of quartz, chalcedony, and other minerals.
 Found in shades of red, yellow, brown or green and sometimes blue, jasper has a hardness of 6.5 - 7 on the Mohs scale and is said to provide comfort, strength, and healing to it's wearer.

-Lab grown diamonds, or lab created diamonds, display the same physical, chemical, and optical characteristics as natural diamonds, but are more environmentally friendly because they are grown in a lab.
-Created by duplicating the conditions under which diamonds naturally develop, lab grown diamonds are nearly impossible to differentiate from natural diamonds and are subject to the same grading credentials as mined diamonds, such as cut, color, and clarity.
-Lab created diamonds available for purchase should always come with a gem certification identifying them as laboratory grown.
+Lab grown diamonds, or lab created diamonds, display the same physical, chemical, and optical characteristics as natural diamonds, but are man made in highly controlled laboratories.
+Created by duplicating the conditions under which diamonds naturally develop, lab grown diamonds are nearly impossible to differentiate from natural diamonds and are subject to the same grading credentials as mined diamonds, such as carat weight, cut, color, and clarity.

 A variety of translucent feldspar which displays strong iridescent colors including vivid yellow, blue, aqua, red, green and orange when tilted to reflect light.
 Originally discovered in the Labrador Province of Canada, the stone is also found in Russia, India, and Madagascar.
 Labradorite is fairly soft, rating a 6 to 6.5 on the Mohs scale.
 The gemstone is thought to bring good luck, increase vitality and strength, and reduce stress.